praths007/praths007.github.io/wiki/Dimensionality-Reduction.md

 * [Kernel Principal Component Analysis (Kernel PCA)](#kernel-principal-component-analysis-kernel-pca)

 ## Linear Discriminant Analysis (LDA)
+Create new axis that maximum the separability of the categories.
+This can be done by maximizing the distance between the means of the 2 categories.
+Then minimizing variation becomes:

+(mew1 - mew2)/s1^2 + s2^2

+where s1 and s2 is the scatter/spread/ variability/noise in the data.

 From the *n* independent variables of your dataset, LDA extracts *p* ≥ *n* new independent variables that separate the most classes of the dependent variable.
 LDA is a supervised model.

 See the code [here](https://github.com/Achronus/Machine-Learning-101/blob/master/coding_templates_and_data_files/machine_learning/6.%20dimensionality_reduction/0.%20linear_discriminant_analysis.py) for an example of a LDA.
 To make this use the [LinearDiscriminantAnalysis](http://scikit-learn.org/stable/modules/generated/sklearn.discriminant_analysis.LinearDiscriminantAnalysis.html) class from the Scikit-Learn library.